Can contact centre quality assurance be automated with speech analytics?

 In call and contact centres, speech analytics is increasingly being used to analyse recorded calls to gather customer information to improve communication and future interaction.
 In simple terms, it works by reading wave (audio) files and processing them into text.
 The text is then added to data tables that may contain customer metrics, order history and feedback.
 By analysing specific words and phrases with the other data fields, relationships between customer behaviour and what the Agents have said can be identified.

-By identifying the language that drives increased sales and improves customer experience calls, call centres can hone their scripts and better target their offers.
+By identifying the language that drives increased sales and improves customer experience calls, call centre companies can hone their scripts and better target their offers.

 From a quality assurance perspective, speech analytics also allows a high volume of calls to be monitored, and therefore allows the widespread analysis of strengths and weaknesses across contact centres.
 At least, in theory, it could help to reduce the amount of staff employed by a company, thus saving costs.